Bellaouali-anas/tsp-streamlit-dashboard/README.md

 # tsp-streamlit-dashboard

-This project is an interactive web application built with Streamlit that demonstrates and compares multiple algorithms for solving the Traveling Salesman Problem (TSP).
-Users can input locations manually or via search, choose optimization algorithms, and visually track the progress and performance of each method over time.
+A Streamlit-based web application that allows users to solve and compare different algorithms for the Traveling Salesman Problem (TSP).
+This project visualizes the optimization progress of each algorithm, provides interactive control over the input data (locations), and presents the results with styled charts and tables.

+🚀 Features
+📍 Add locations manually or via geolocation

+📊 Compare multiple algorithms (e.g., Nearest Neighbor, 2-opt, Simulated Annealing)

+📈 Interactive ECharts visualization of optimization progress

+🧮 Styled DataFrame for final result comparison (distance, time, etc.)

+🧹 Remove and manage locations dynamically

+🎨 Custom styling for UI elements and charts

+📦 Technologies
+Python

+Streamlit

+pyecharts (via streamlit-echarts)

+Pandas, NumPy

+📬 Contact
+Your Name
+📧 your.email@gmail.com
+🔗 www.linkedin.com/in/anas-bellaouali